hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu_test_network.rst

 **Prerequisites**:

-* If you are reusing an existing node, ensure that you have deleted blockchain data before continuing (as described in :ref:`the Ubuntu section's prerequisites <prereqs-multi-ubuntu-label>`).
+* If you are reusing an existing node, make sure that you have deleted the blockchain data before continuing (as described in :ref:`the Ubuntu section's prerequisites <prereqs-multi-ubuntu-label>`).

 * For PBFT, the genesis block requires the validator keys for at least four